OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Skeleton.md

 # Skeleton

-Skeletal remains of humanoids, reanimated as guardians by powerful magic-users or clerics.
+Skeletal remains of humanoids reanimated as guardians by powerful magic-users or clerics.
 Often encountered in cemeteries, crypts, or other forlorn places.

 ------